dillense/docker-clif/README.md

 [CLIF is an open source performance testing software.](http://clif.ow2.org)

-Practically, docker-clif is based on a Ubuntu Linux 64 bits image, with Java OpenJDK JDK version 8, and CLIF-2.3.8-server CLIF distribution package.
+Practically, docker-clif is based on a Ubuntu 22.04 image, with Java OpenJDK headless JDK version 8, and CLIF-2.3.8-server CLIF distribution package.

 The provided CLIF runtime is suitable for using all line commands of CLIF, including the pure Java-based simple GUI.
-Therefore, this image enables you:
+Therefore, this image allows for:
-- to run a CLIF registry (for registering CLIF servers),
+- running a CLIF registry (for registering CLIF servers),
-- to run a CLIF server (for deploying load injectors and probes),
+- running a CLIF server (for deploying load injectors and probes),
-- to deploy and run CLIF test plans over CLIF servers, either from the command line or from the simple GUI,
+- deploying and running CLIF test plans over CLIF servers,
-- to get a quick statistical overview of response times for each test run (plus the complete set of detailed measurements),
+- getting a quick statistical overview of response times for each test run (not mentioning the complete set of detailed measurements availavle in the usual `report` folder).
-- to interactively analyze test measurements and generate a custom performance report from the simple GUI.

 Notes:
 - for writing test scenarios, use [CLIF's main GUI based on Eclipse](http://forge.ow2.org/project/showfiles.php?group_id=57 "Download"), unless you are an absolute XML freak.